saishikawa/PASTML/examples/Albania/README.md

 ```bash
 python Albania/main.py
 ```
-Be aware of running with python > 3.6
+Please be aware of running with python > 3.6.